Healthcare: Neurology

 Content

-DBS therapy is currently offered to patients with movement disorders that are not sufficiently controlled with medications.
+Deep brain stimulation (DBS) therapy is currently offered to patients with certain movement disorders that are not sufficiently controlled with medications.
 These conditions include Parkinson’s disease, essential tremor, dystonia and Tourette syndrome.

 Our DBS team performs comprehensive evaluations to determine if someone is a good candidate for DBS.
 We recognize that the success of DBS surgery depends on several factors: